orcfax/docs/drafts/FAQ/oracle_basics.md

 ## 5. What partnerships has Orcfax Announced?

-Orcfax will not be announcing "partnerships”.
+Orcfax will not be announcing "partnerships".
 These kinds of relationships run counter to how we conceptualize decentralization; partnerships require trust where we should be designing trustlessnesss.
 To that end, we don't want nor will we require data consumers to sign any kind of off-chain deal to use our feeds.
 Instead, over the next 3 months we will begin announcing the projects and platforms that have approached the Orcfax team to become Orcfax fact statement consumers.

 ## 6. What does Orcfax bring to Cardano?